devhausleipzig/git-quiz/quiz.md

 - PWhat is correct command to initialize a new git repository ?
   Answer Thierry

-- RWhat is correct command to stage a new file or add file changes to stage?
+- RWhat is correct command to stage a new file or add file changes to stage? who knows

 - NWhat is correct command to commit staged files?